TYPESCRIPT

 type AdminOnly = Extract<Roles, "admin">; // "admin"

-This is useful for role-based access control or validation logic.
+This is helpful when building role-based access types or validation logic.

-You can also extract specific object shapes from a union of object types.
+You can use Extract to pull out specific object types from a union of objects.

 | { type: "click"; payload: number }